edmundmok/bubble-blast-saga/README.md

 	* But this vertical height is simply `idealPosition.y - startPosition.y`.
 	* Thus `idealPosition.y - startPosition.y = h(2+r)`.
 	* Rearranging gives us: `h = (idealPosition.y - startPosition.y)/(2+r)`.
-5. With h, we can obtain the y-coordinate of the blue rebound position by simply taking `idealPosition.y - h`.
+5. With `h`, we can obtain the y-coordinate of the blue rebound position by simply taking `idealPosition.y - h`.
 6. The x-coordinate of the blue rebound position is simply the wall's x-coordinate + taking into account the radius of the ball.